MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/expressions.md

 ## String Expressions

-Q# allows strings to be used in the `fail` statement and the `Log` standard function.
+Q# allows strings to be used in the `fail` statement (explained at [Control Flow](xref:microsoft.quantum.guide.controlflow#fail-statement)) and in the [`Message`](xref:microsoft.quantum.intrinsic.message) standard function.
+The specific behavior of the latter depends on the simulator being used, but typically writes a message to the host console when called during a Q# program.

 Strings in Q# are either literals or interpolated strings.

 String literals are similar to simple string literals in most languages: a sequence of Unicode characters enclosed in double quotes, `"`.
 Inside of a string, the back-slash character `\` may be used to escape